 Russian women prefer cleansing milk instead of harsh, oil-stripping foam and gel cleansers.
 Perfectly suitable for some of Russia’s harshest winter months, milk cleansers remove makeup, oil, and pollution from the skin, all while keeping it moisturized.
 Over-cleansing can damage the lipid barrier and overdry skin to the point of rash or breakout.
 For sensitive, fair, or acne-prone skin, the milkier alternative will provide some serious skin-clearing relief.
 Make sure to apply the milk cleanser on dry skin.
 That way, it can adhere to your skin and emulsify oils, debris, pollution, and makeup.
 Applying it on damp skin or with damp fingertips is not as effective.

 Russian girls are meticulous about cleanser-removal.
-After massaging your face with cleanser for a self-nurturing several minutes, use a warm, damp microfiber cloth to remove all product.
+After massaging your face with a cleanser for a self-nurturing several minutes, use a warm, damp microfiber cloth to remove all product.
 This will give your skin a nice, light, manual exfoliation too.
 Consider it a mini microdermabrasion.